RgbTrouw/Qs-Messenger/README.md

 ** Update ** OpenSSL 3 should apparently be supported starting with qt 6.5;

 ** Update  ** It is indeed connecting with qt 6 on Windows.
-However, the QMYSQL driver is missing for now.
+However, the QMYSQL database driver is missing for now.
 This might get fixed and there might be a Windows binary available soon.